-2023-24 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2024-25 Quality, Currency, Availability of Textbooks and Other Instructional Materials

-Porterville Unified School District held a Public Hearing and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on August 22, 2024 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected regarding textbooks used during the current reported school year.
-During the school year, all students were provided a Chromebook.
-Students in the Business Academy have laptop carts that can be used in their classes.
+The chart below displays data collected regarding textbooks in use during the 2024-2025 school year.